1024bees/iced-test/README.md

 ```

-A trace can also be a serialized view of only Application messages
+A trace can also be a serialized view of solely Application messages